awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/HOSTCODE_OPT.md

 In this last section of this tutorial, you will investigate buffer size impact on total performance.
 Towards that end, you will focus on the host code in srcBuf/host.cpp.
 The execution loop is exactly the same as at the end of the previous section.

 However, in this host code file, the number of tasks to be processed has increased to 100.
-The goal of this change is to get 100 accelerator calls, transfering 100 buffers and reading 100 buffers.
+The goal of this change is to get 100 accelerator calls, transferring 100 buffers and reading 100 buffers.
 This enables the tool to get a more accurate average throughput estimate per transfer.

 In addition, a second command line option (SIZE=) has been added to specify the buffer size for a specific run.
-The actual buffer size to be transfered during a single write or read is determined by calculating 2 to the power of the specified argument (pow(2, argument)) multiplied by 512 bits.
+The actual buffer size to be transferred during a single write or read is determined by calculating 2 to the power of the specified argument (pow(2, argument)) multiplied by 512 bits.

 You can compile the host code by calling: